-All sencos monitor and evaluate the impact of interventions provided and their value for money.
+All SENCOs monitor and evaluate the impact of interventions provided and their value for money.
 Schools may choose to use a commercial provision mapping tool.
 Provision Maps enable the SENCO to track interventions across the school and monitor and evaluate the cost and impact of provision.

-Within the Partnership Academies there are Dyslexia and Autism specialists who can support staff across the Trust to develop quality first teaching, supporting inclusion and ensuring pupils with literacy needs and communication needs can make good progress.
-Churchill Special School for pupils with speech, language and communication difficulties is a centre of expertise within the Partnership of Schools.
+Within the Partnership Academies there are specialists who can support staff across the Trust to develop quality first teaching, supporting inclusion and ensuring pupils with literacy needs and communication needs can make good progress.
+This includes our subject specialists, our schools such as Churchill school for pupils with communication and interaction needs and Sir Bobby Robson, a school for children with SEMH, our mainstream schools who have already achieved the inclusion award, and our schools with specialist hubs.
+We are determined as a trust to be able to meet the needs of all learners and to make best use of our collective expertise.